 Oral presentations and performances have the option to use technology in the form of a computer and projector to display PowerPoint presentations.
 If your project requires technology, please confirm this in your entry form.

 Group projects are an integral part of research and are encouraged.
 However, there should be a designated principal presenter during the Symposium.
-The principal presenter should complete the entry form and list any co-authors and collaborators in the entry form.
-Prizes will be awarded to the principal presenter.
+The principal presenter should complete the entry form with his or her name and information and list any co-authors and collaborators in the entry form.
+Prizes will be awarded to the principal presenter only.
+Groups are allowed to submit individual abstracts and present different posters or give separate oral presentations for the same research.
+A large part of the project evaluation is being able to answer questions showing a deep understanding of the work that has been done.

 Please visit our Frequently Asked Questions page for more information.